 “They’re calling me all the time asking what’s up, what’s next?”

 Shaikh was a big sports fan growing up in Texas and played basketball through college, and he has carried his experiences into his career, in particular the new venture.

 He said: “It’s a fascinating thing.
-I run my businesses, including Baseball United, our team, our culture, we run it like a sports team.
+We run our businesses, including Baseball United, like a sports team.